NexAris-Digital-Systems/nds-docs/docs/source/about.md

 ## Contact Us

-If you have any questions or would like to learn more about Crazy Development, please [contact us](contact.md).
+If you have any questions or would like to learn more about NexAris Digital Systems, please [contact us](contact.md).

 ---